The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-0/lesson_0_cli/cli_lecture_notes.md

 ## Definitions and terms review

-- Pre-requisites: Everyone should have a Unit 0 folder.
+- Pre-requisites: Everyone should have a `unit 0/` folder.
 If you don't, make one using either the GUI or the CLI
-- Create a new file called notes.txt and write out the usefulness (the what) and purpose (the why) of the following:
+- Inside `unit-0/`, create a new file called `notes.txt` and write out the usefulness (the what) and purpose (the why) of the following:
   - Interface
   - Command Line Interface (CLI)
   - Graphical User Interface (GUI)
 - Then, make a list of the CLI commands that you know
 - Finally, add any fun facts / cool "pro" tricks that you learned about beyond what's above.

 _________________